Division of International Education Global Ambassador Awards

 The program is called Explore the World, and it’s administered by the nonprofit organization, Hostelling International USA (HI USA).
 HI USA is committed to creating a more tolerant world, and these scholarships are for young travelers inspired to make the world a better place, but lack the financial means to go abroad.

 The scholarship is open to individuals, ages 18-30, who will engage in an educational or service learning component during their trip.
 Eligible candidates must also meet specific financial need requirements.
-More information can be found at https://www.hiusa.org/travel-scholarships.
-Deadline: The deadline for submitting the Explore the World Scholarship is March 2, 2019.
+More information can be found at https://www.hiusa.org/travel-scholarships/explore-the-world-scholarship.

 Freeman Awards for Study in Asia